2020 is a year of change for all of us.

 We know that garden-based learning is important to you as an active member of our community.

 Like a garden, Life Lab needs pollinators to help us grow our programs.
-Please share our work with friends and family during this special season by hosting a Virtual Garden Gathering (details below!) and donating as you are able to our Healthy Futures Garden of Giving.
+Please share our work with friends and family and donate as you are able to our Healthy Futures Garden of Giving.

 All contributions are appreciated!
 You are a vital partner with us in building Healthy Futures for all children through your support for our current financial needs and long-term sustainability.
 Thank you!